 NordVPN has carved out a reputation for itself as one of the securest VPNs on offer in 2021, and customers can count on AES-256 encryption, as well as the OpenVPN and IKEv2 protocols, to keep their connection secure.
+If you want to learn more about getting the right balance between encryption and speed when gaming, check out my guide on what is the best VPN protocol for gaming.
 What's more, NordVPN comes with an intuitive kill switch that can be customized to run at the system or app level, ensuring that your original IP address won't leak even if your VPN connection drops out.

 The no-logs policy is particularly reassuring, and essentially means that NordVPN has no interest in keeping tabs on what you do whilst connected to one of its servers - it won't retain your traffic data, IP addresses, or connection times, and this claim has been confirmed by third-party auditors.

 - Round-the-clock customer service ready to tackle any issues that crop up.

 - Six simultaneous connections to cover all of the devices in your home!